JuliaML/LossFunctions.jl/docs/introduction/motivation.rst

 of prediction functions.
-What that boils down to is that the prediction model represents the set of possible prediction functions, while the final prediction function is the chosen function that best solves the problem.
+What that boils down to is that the prediction model represents the set of possible prediction functions, while the final prediction function is the chosen function that best solves the prediction problem.
 So in a way a prediction model can be thought of as the manifestation of our assumptions about the problem, because it restricts the solution to a specific family of functions.
 For example a linear prediction model for two features represents all possible linear functions that have two coefficients.
 A prediction function would in that scenario be a concrete linear function with a particular fixed set of coefficients.

 The purpose of a prediction function is to take some input and produce a corresponding output.
 That output should be as faithful